Nylle/javaseq/README.md

 - Returns a seq of numbers from start (inclusive) to end (exclusive), by step.
 - Returns infinite seq of start when step is equal to 0.
 - Returns empty seq when start is equal to end.

+#### ISeq.concat(coll, x)
+- Returns a lazy seq representing the concatenation of the items in coll and x.

+#### ISeq.concat(colls...)
+- Returns a lazy seq representing the concatenation of the items in colls.

 ### Operations